-In July, the voice of the renowned chef and travel documentarian Anthony Bourdain was resurrected from the dead.
-In a film chronicling his life, Bourdain can be heard reading from a letter he wrote to a friend: “My life is sort of shit now,” he says.
+Last July, Anthony Bourdain’s voice was resurrected from the dead.
+In “Roadrunner,” a film chronicling his life, he can be heard reading from a letter he wrote to a friend: “My life is sort of shit now,” he says.
 “You are successful, and I am successful, and I’m wondering: Are you happy?”

-That pained quote, though, was generated by an A.I. model of Bourdain’s voice.
-The director of “Roadrunner,” Morgan Neville, commissioned the soundbite from a company that produces vocal deepfakes from sonic archives.
+That pained quote, though, was generated by an AI model of Bourdain’s voice.
+The director of the film, Morgan Neville, commissioned the soundbite from a company that produces vocal deepfakes from sonic archives.
 Neville defended this creative choice, but the public mostly decried it as a creepy blasphemy of Bourdain’s memory.

-Bourdain’s virtual Lazarus is the latest incarnation of technological reanimation.
-Reproduction technologies have been used to conjure dead celebrities before: Tupac Shakur’s hologram performing at Coachella, a CGI Fred Astaire in a Dirt Devil vacuum cleaner commercial and Peter Cushing in “Star Wars: Rogue One” are among a growing pantheon.
+Reproduction technologies have been used to conjure dead celebrities before: Tupac Shakur’s hologram performing at Coachella, a CGI Fred Astaire in a Dirt Devil vacuum cleaner commercial, Peter Cushing in “Star Wars: Rogue One.”
 But with deepfakes — which use machine learning to synthesize lifelike facsimiles of human voices, images or videos — we have entered uncanny new terrain.
 Vocal deepfakes are particularly fraught due to the unique status of the voice, which has long been understood as a vessel for the human soul.
 For this reason, the history of sound recording and reproduction is rife with fantasies of technological necromancy.

 But vocal deepfakes don’t have to be ghost stories.
 With boundaries, they can be used by artists to achieve something like creative immortality.